simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-input-devices_-from-keyboards-to-touchscreens/index.en.md

 Despite their many advantages, touchscreens also have some limitations.
 One of the main challenges is the issue of accuracy.
 Unlike physical buttons or keys, touchscreens rely on virtual buttons and gestures, which can sometimes lead to accidental touches or misinterpretation of input.
 This can be especially problematic in situations where precision is crucial, such as when entering passwords or performing intricate tasks.

-In conclusion, touchscreens have revolutionized the way we interact with devices, offering a more intuitive and immersive experience.
+Wrapping up, touchscreens have revolutionized the way we interact with devices, offering a more intuitive and immersive experience.
 They have become increasingly popular due to their versatility, simplicity, and potential for enhanced security.
 However, they also present challenges in terms of accuracy.
 As technology continues to evolve, it will be interesting to see how touchscreens further shape the future of input devices.

 ### Voice Recognition: The Future of Input